lakshdhamija/hospitalAPI/README.md

 ##### Public Routes
 5. /patients/:id/all_reports - Returns all the reports of a particular patient(identified by id).
 6. /reports/:status - Returns all the reports with a particular status.

+#### Testing the routes
+- Run command 'npm test' in terminal while in the project folder's directory to launch the tests and see the output [Mocha is used for unit testing]
+- 10 Unit tests will bee conducted to check if the routes are functioning properly

 ---